tabner0320/tabner0320/README.md

 - **Systems / DevOps**
 - **IT / Technical Support**

-My goal is to continue building real-world development experience while combining my technical skills with my background in leadership, instruction, troubleshooting, and problem solving.
+My goal is to continue building real-world software development experience while combining my technical skills with my background in **leadership, instruction, troubleshooting, documentation, and problem solving**.

 ---

-## Connect With Me
+# Connect With Me

 - **GitHub:** [tabner0320](https://github.com/tabner0320)
-- **Portfolio:** Explore my repositories and projects here on GitHub
+- **Portfolio:** Explore my featured projects and repositories here on GitHub

 ---

 ## Fun Fact

 I enjoy grilling and cooking — building a recipe is a lot like building software: start with the right ingredients, follow a process, test the results, and keep improving.